How To Use Essential Oils

 Re-Sensitising Our Olfactory Nerves

-There is even a scientific basis for inhaling essential oils directly from the bottle to recover a loss of smell, aka anosmia.
+There is even a scientific basis for inhaling essential oils to recover a loss of smell, aka anosmia.

 Research using the following essential oils determined that repetitive use, several times a day, will restore olfactory nerves to proper function in many cases.